ivdatahub/data-producer-api/README.md

-## GCP-streaming-pipeline: Data Pipeline for consume API Data in Near Real Time
+## GCP-streaming-pipeline: Data Pipeline for ingest Data in Near Real Time

 This project aims to develop a data pipeline for consuming API data in near real time.
 The pipeline will be responsible for extracting data from an API, transforming it into a suitable format, and loading it into a data storage system.